 Unlike brick and mortar stores, we have the advantage of being a digital business with no pressure to under pay you for your diamond ring or diamond jewelry immediately.
 Likewise, our family legacy in the business makes us a trusted business partner and a diamond expert for all delicate transactions.
 If you’re selling a wedding ring or another piece of emotionally loaded jewelry, we’ll make sure to make the process as smooth and easy for you as possible.
 Our legacy in handling diamonds gives us access to a variety of resources that allow us to market your used diamond at a market-rate value, while our appraisal process promises for a smooth and efficient process to ensure your diamond is listed at a fair market value.
 And unlike exclusive diamond auction and jewelry resale sites, we are accessible to all customers and sellers of loose diamonds or diamond jewelry.
 Lastly, we are insured through JM Shipping Solutions to offer you security every step of the way.

-We take pride in taking care of our customers, and our hands-on customer support is there to help you every step of the way.
+We take pride in taking care of our customers, and our hands-on customer support is there to help you every step of the way, in order to make Diamocycle the best place to sell a diamond ring.

 LISTING YOUR ITEM ON DIAMOCYCLE MARKETPLACE IS SECURE